 In the early 2000s, I completed my master’s degree in physics under Carlos Renato Zacharias.
 Together, we implemented cellular automata codes to explain homeopathic dynamisation or potentisation processes.
 However, my final thesis was on the application of optimization methods to human eye optics and the development of ophthalmic lenses.

-Between the early 2000s and the early 2010s, I was part of the i-Motirõ collective and helped establish the i-Motirõ association.
-The collective has been working since 2005 on a range of actions including digital culture, technological re-appropriation, digital inclusion, open software, electronic art, ecology, self-management, free radio, and media education in Rio de Janeiro and Espírito Santo.
+Between the early 2000s and early 2010s, I was part of the i-Motirõ collective and helped establish the i-Motirõ association.
+Since 2005, the collective has worked on digital culture, technological re-appropriation, digital inclusion, open-source software, electronic art, and media education in Rio de Janeiro and Espírito Santo.

 On the research front, I continued my studies in theoretical physics with courses on quantum field theory at the Brazilian Center for Physical Research (CBPF) with Professor José A. Helayël.
 I helped with a project to record and make their classes available on YouTube.